TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/Readme.md

 Keep the Dos Boot Partition on the SD Card and Move the Root and User Files to a Hard Disk or SSD.

-Prepare a suitable 2.5" hdd or ssd in either windows or linux (attach the hdd through tan external USB enclosure), by creating two partitions: A small 20GB to 100GB partition which will hold the root file system and a larger partion that fills the rest of the drive which wil be used for user data.
+Prepare a suitable 2.5" hdd or ssd in either windows or linux (attach the hdd/ssd through an external SATA or M.2 to USB enclosure), by creating two partitions: A small 20GB to 100GB partition which will hold the root file system and a larger partion that fills the rest of the drive which wil be used for user data.

-Do not format or mount the partitions - they will both be formatted as ext4.
+Do not format or mount the partitions - they will both be formatted as ext4, or the data partition can be formatted as FAT32.

-Attach the HDD/SSD to the Raspberry Pi via a USB to SATA converter or take out the circuit board from a an external USB converter.
-Make a bootable sd card with newest Raspbian June 2019 image and boot Pi - say CANCEL when new setup procedure shows.
+Attach the HDD/SSD to the Raspberry Pi via the USB to SATA converter or use the circuit board from a an external USB converter.
+Make a bootable sd card with newest Raspberry Pi OS Aug 2020 image and boot the Pi - complete the setup procedure and reboot.

 Change config.txt sudo nano /boot/config.txt (Press Ctr-O to save and Ctr-X to exit) by adding at bottom: program_usb_timeout=1 max_usb_current=1